Moving average: Exponential moving average

 An exponential moving average (EMA), also known as an exponentially weighted moving average (EWMA), is a first-order infinite impulse response filter that applies weighting factors which decrease exponentially.
 The weighting for each older datum decreases exponentially, never reaching zero.

 This formulation is according to Hunter (1986).

+There is also a multivariate implementation of EWMA, known as MEWMA.

 Other weightings

 Other weighting systems are used occasionally – for example, in share trading a volume weighting will weight each time period in proportion to its trading volume.

 A further weighting, used by actuaries, is Spencer's 15-Point Moving Average (a central moving average).
-Its symmetric weight coefficients are [−3, −6, −5, 3, 21, 46, 67, 74, 67, 46, 21, 3, −5, −6, −3], which factors as [1, 1, 1, 1]×[1, 1, 1, 1]×[1, 1, 1, 1, 1]×[−3, 3, 4, 3, −3]/320 and leaves samples of any cubic polynomial unchanged.
+Its symmetric weight coefficients are [−3, −6, −5, 3, 21, 46, 67, 74, 67, 46, 21, 3, −5, −6, −3], which factors as [1, 1, 1, 1]×[1, 1, 1, 1]×[1, 1, 1, 1, 1]×[−3, 3, 4, 3, −3]/320 and leaves samples of any quadratic or cubic polynomial unchanged.

 Outside the world of finance, weighted running means have many forms and applications.
 Each weighting function or "kernel" has its own characteristics.
 In engineering and science the frequency and phase response of the filter is often of primary importance in understanding the desired and undesired distortions that a particular filter will apply to the data.

 A mean does not just "smooth" the data.
 A mean is a form of low-pass filter.
 The effects of the particular filter used should be understood in order to make an appropriate choice.
-On this point, the French version of this article discusses the spectral effects of 3 kinds of means (cumulative, exponential, Gaussian).